-- Gender -In general women have longer lifespans, and are more likely to develop Alzheimer's disease.
+- Gender - In general women have longer lifespans, and are more likely to develop Alzheimer's disease.

 - Cognitive impairment - People with some level of cognitive impairment, such as memory problems not severe enough to be called dementia, can later develop Alzheimer's disease.
 A history of head trauma can also be a precursor to the disease.

-Depending on how quickly the disease progresses, Alzheimer's usually starts with slight memory loss and confusion, eventually leading to serious mental impairment that affects a person's ability to remember, reason, learn and exercise judgment.
+Depending on how quickly the disease progresses, Alzheimer's usually starts with slight memory loss and confusion, eventually leading to serious cognitive impairment that affects a person's ability to remember, reason, learn and exercise judgment.

 Signs and symptoms of Alzheimer's disease include:

 - Progressive memory loss - While everyone has occasional lapses in memory, those associated with Alzheimer's persist and get worse.
 Common memory problems caused by the disease include repeating things, forgetting conversations, routinely misplacing keys or putting them in odd locations and eventually forgetting the names of family members, friends or everyday objects.

 - Difficulty performing familiar tasks - Routine tasks that used to come easily, such as cooking or balancing a checkbook, become confusing or difficult.

 - Loss of judgment - Activities that require planning or decision making become more difficult or impossible.
 People with Alzheimer's have trouble solving everyday problems.

 - Personality changes - Mood swings are common in those with Alzheimer's, as is increased stubbornness, social withdrawal, anxiety and combativeness.